mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]keepaspect** / **-[no]ka**

     When enabled, MAME preserves the correct aspect ratio for the emulated system's screen(s).
-For instance, this can be usually 4:3 or 3:4 on CRT monitors, though some systems may have ratios such as 3:2 (Nintendo Game Boy), 5:4 (some workstations) or various other ratios.
+This is most often 4:3 or 3:4 for CRT monitors (depending on the orientation), though many other aspect ratios have been used, such as 3:2 (Nintendo Game Boy), 5:4 (some workstations), and various other ratios.
+If the emulated screen and/or artwork does not fill MAME's screen or Window, the image will be centred and black bars will be added as necessary to fill unused space (either above/below or to the left and right).

-    When running in a window with this option on, you can only resize the window to the proper aspect ratio, unless you are holding down the CONTROL key.
-By turning the option off, the aspect ratio is allowed to float.
-In full screen mode, this means that all systems will stretch to the full screen size (even vertical systems).
+    When this option is disabled, the emulated screen and/or artwork will be stretched to fill MAME's screen or window.
+The image will be distorted by non-proportional scaling if the aspect ratio does not match.
+This is very pronounced when the emulated system uses a vertically-oriented screen and MAME stretches the image to fill a horizontally-oriented screen.

-    In window mode, it means that you can freely resize the window without any constraints.
+    On Windows, when this option is enabled and MAME is running in a window (not full screen), the aspect ratio will be maintained when you resize the window unless you hold the **Control** (or **Ctrl**) key on your keyboard.
+The window size will not be restricted when this option is disabled.

     The default is ON (**-keepaspect**).

-    The MAME team heavily suggests you leave this at default.
-Stretching systems beyond their original aspect ratio will mangle the appearance of the system in ways that no filtering or HLSL can repair.
+    The MAME team strongly recommends leaving this option enabled.
+Stretching systems beyond their original aspect ratio will mangle the appearance of the system in ways that no filtering or shaders can repair.

 .. _mame-commandline-waitvsync: